Call Reluctance Syndrome

 - “You are the best!”

-Find several sales bloggers who publish inspiring podcasts and videos about prospecting.
-Listen to them when you feel negative emotions or understand that you procrastinate (and here’s a good example).
+Find several sales bloggers who share inspiring stories about prospecting.
+Listen to them when you feel negative emotions or when you catch yourself procrastinating (and here’s a good example).

 Everyone does it from time to time.
 However, if you understand that it has become overwhelming and impedes your goal, you need to do something about it.
-The minute you understand that you procrastinate, you need to stop what you’re doing and remove the distracting factor.
+The minute you realize that you're procrastinating, stop what you’re doing and remove the distracting factor.

-For example, you plan to make 20 calls in 8 hours.
-This means you need to make a call every 24 minutes if you are lucky enough to connect every call (this never happens, BTW).
-The best case– your calls will last up to 10 minutes at max (including the time necessary to fill in the data in CRM).
-You will also need some 5-10 minutes to prepare for it.
-And 5-10 minutes to reload after a call.
+For example, if you plan to make twenty calls in eight hours, this means you need to call every twenty-four minutes if you are lucky enough to connect every call (this never happens, btw).
+The best case—your calls will last up to ten minutes (including the time necessary to fill in the data in CRM).
+You will also need up to ten minutes to prepare for it and five minutes to reload after the call.

-Once you finish a conversation set a 5-10-minute countdown.
+Once you finish a conversation, set a five-ten minute countdown.
 This will be your time to relax after a call.
-Once the time is over start searching on the new prospect.
+Once the time is over, start searching for a new prospect.

 Many people that have anxiety issues state that they perform certain rituals or take certain objects to reduce emotional burdens.
-For example, one individual put on glasses during public speaking to tackle her fear.
+For example, one person shared the story of wearing glasses during public speaking to tackle the fear.

-Call reluctance is the problem that hits many sales teams preventing them from attaining their goals.
-However, a number of countermeasures can help sales organizations and individuals successfully overcome it.
+Call reluctance is a problem that hits many sales teams, preventing them from attaining their goals.
+However, a number of countermeasures can help sales organizations and individuals successfully overcome them.